hummat/cgtproject/README.md

 - Writing/formatting of the report: Matthias?
 - Write code to reproduce results from the paper:
 - Generate nice figures:
+- Additional work extending the paper to gain extra points:
 - ...